trevorkeenan/gpp-co2/ReadME.md

 ED Figure 6

 ## Folder structure and contents
-The figures produced will be saved to the folder ./figures/emergent if the save_figures flag is set to 1.
+ ./figures/emergent contains the figures produced if the save_figures flag is set to 1.

-The folder ./TRENDYv6_derived contains derived output from the TRENDY model simulations.
+./TRENDYv6_derived contains derived output from the TRENDY model simulations.
 TRENDY model simulations are not publically available but can be obtained through request to Prof. Sitch (S.A.Sitch@exeter.ac.uk)

-The folder ./dataIntermediates contains output from the scripts included here, extracted from the data contained in ./TRENDYv6_derived
+./dataIntermediates contains output from the scripts included here, extracted from the data contained in ./TRENDYv6_derived

+./functions contains plotting code and the prediction error code.